Most attackers made threats before incident, report finds

 Alathari said her team is working on a new report on school shootings and how to prevent them, and investigating averted attacks to try to figure out why someone didn’t follow through.

-“There is not a single solution,” she said.
+“There is not a single solution,” Alathari said.
 “The more that we’re out there, training, the more we’re out there with the community … the more we share information … I think it will help really alleviate and hopefully prevent even one incident from happening.
 One is too many.”